zamm-dev/zamm/zamm/resources/tutorials/setup/repo/github-workflows.md

 Say you want to do the following task:

-> Set up Github workflows to lint and test project code
+> Set up Github workflows to lint and test project code for Python versions 3.9 to 3.11

 You can do so by following these steps:

-First we make note of the poetry version.
+The very first command we run is to make note of the poetry version.

 ```bash
 $ poetry --version